petartotev/PT_Demo_NET_Kubernetes/README.md

           - targets: ['helm-demo-helm:80'] # dotnet-app-pod-name:target-port
 ```

-6. Helm Upgrade Prometheus:
+7. Helm Upgrade Prometheus:

 ```
 helm upgrade prometheus prometheus-community/prometheus -f ./helm-chart/prometheus-values.yaml
 ```

-7. Check if the new Target was successfully added in Prometheus UI on `localhost:9090` (Status > Targets):
+8. Check if the new Target was successfully added in Prometheus UI on `localhost:9090` (Status > Targets):

 ![prometheus-targets-2](./res/prometheus-targets-2.png)

-⚠️💡 WARNING: Prometheus UI could show that you didn't get the `dotnet-app` Target as expected after executing `helm upgrade`.
+⚠️ WARNING: Prometheus UI could show that you didn't get the `dotnet-app` Target as expected after executing `helm upgrade`.

-If so, try the following steps:
+💡 SUGGESTION: Try the following steps:

 - Make a request using Postman: ```[POST] http://localhost:9090/-/reload```. <br>This would allegedly return `200 OK` with no response body.